Frederic-vW/arte/README.md

 - a Python-3 command line script
 - a Firefox extension

-The simple idea behind both is that the URL you are browsing, for instance
+The simple idea is that, although the URL you are browsing, for instance

 <pre>
 https://www.arte.tv/de/videos/<b>034047-000-A</b>/maradona-der-goldjunge/
 </pre>

-may not be accessible, but it contains the substring 034047-000-A (a parameter called VID), which is enough to derive the URL of the JSON file
+may not offer you a webplayer in your country, the substring 034047-000-A (a parameter called VID), is sufficient to construct the URL of the JSON file

 <pre>
 https://api.arte.tv/api/player/v1/config/de/<b>034047-000-A</b>?autostart=1&lifeCycle=1&amp;lang=de_DE&amp;config=arte_tvguide
 </pre>

 that contains the URLs of all the media (.mp4) files.
+The design principle is minimal.
+If you hit an unavailable site while browsing, or want to download a video for later use, these tools should give you access with a terminal one-liner (Python) or a single browser click (Firefox extension).

 ### Python
-Use the Python script from the command line:
+Run the Python script from the command line with the movie URL as its only argument:

 ```shell
 python3 arte_dl.py https://www.arte.tv/de/videos/034047-000-A/maradona-der-goldjunge/